Connect with others who understand.

 • Wood rosin

 Beeswax, petrolatum, and glycerin may help protect skin boils.
-HS guidelines recommend applying petroleum jelly to wounds before covering them with a bandage.
-These ingredients can keep the wound moist and may reduce the risk of scarring.
+HS guidelines recommend applying petroleum jelly to wounds before covering them with a bandage to keep the wound moist and reduce the risk of scarring.

 What Risks and Precautions Come With Prid?